Oswald Peraza Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective nine K/9, the 10th-best in MLB.
+- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- Astros pitchers combine to rank 19th in baseball in home runs given up (167 total, 1.2 per game).
+- Astros pitchers combine to rank 18th in baseball in home runs allowed (168 total, 1.2 per game).

-- The righty last appeared on Saturday against the Detroit Tigers, when he threw five innings, allowing two earned runs while giving up four hits.
+- The righty's last appearance came on Monday against the Boston Red Sox, when he went four innings, surrendering four earned runs while giving up six hits.

-- The 25-year-old has an ERA of 4.53, with 10.3 strikeouts per nine innings, in 25 games this season.
-Opposing hitters have a .264 batting average against him.
+- The 26-year-old has put up a 4.66 ERA and 8.2 strikeouts per nine innings across 25 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.